 That was my premise, one which I soon realised did not fit into the narrative of the novel, but I liked it.

-Initially, I thought I might keep it for something longer in the future, but the more I thought about it, the more I liked the idea of using it in a short story, where it is legitimate to leave more to imagination and speculation than a reader would expect of a longer work would rightly expect.
+Initially, I thought I might keep it for something longer in the future, but the more I thought about it, the more I liked the idea of using it in a short story, where it is legitimate to leave more to imagination and speculation than a reader would expect of a longer work.

 I then tried to contrast the contented ordinariness of a mother putting her child to bed with the growing suggestion of a threat thought passed.